Margaret Garrett’s Art on View in NYC in ‘The Still Point’ - 27 East

 Margaret Garrett ,

-Margaret Garrett ,"Shimmy," 2023.
-Acrylic on linen, 41” x 29."
+Margaret Garrett , "Shimmy," 2023.
+Acrylic on linen, 41" x 29."
 GARY MAMAY

 authorStaff Writer on Nov 17, 2023

-From November 30 to January 13, the artwork of Shelter Island’s Margaret Garrett will be on view in “The Still Point,” a New York City show featuring her new paintings and works on paper.
-The exhibition at Planthouse, 55 West 28th Street, New York, opens with a reception on Thursday, November 30, from 6 to 8 p.m. and the works on view, all created in 2023, continue Garrett’s exploration of translating movement and music into two-dimensional abstract compositions.
-“When I begin working on a new piece, I see the paper or canvas as an empty stage and the line as movement: texture, form, the way that colors interact are all different manifestations of motion and energy,” says Garrett.
+Now through January 13, the artwork of Shelter Island’s Margaret Garrett will be on view in “The Still Point,” a New York City show featuring her new paintings and works on paper.
+The exhibition at Planthouse Gallery, 55 West 28th Street, New York, opened on November 30, and the works on view, all created in 2023, continue Garrett’s exploration of translating movement and music into two-dimensional abstract compositions.

 “The Still Point” is Garrett’s second solo exhibition at Planthouse.
-Garrett is an interdisciplinary artist whose practice includes painting, printmaking, collage, dance and video work.
-Born in North Carolina and raised in Pennsylvania, she grew up training to be a dancer and went on to dance with the Pennsylvania and Cleveland Ballet companies.
+She is an interdisciplinary artist whose practice includes painting, printmaking, collage, dance and video work.
+Born in North Carolina and raised in Pennsylvania, she was a dancer with the Pennsylvania and Cleveland Ballet companies.
 In her early 20s, she discovered painting, finding something spiritually akin to dance in the movement of line and color, and switched her focus to visual art.
+Garrett’s work has been exhibited in galleries and museums across the U.S.

 You May Also Like: